jsanchogithub/docker/README.md

-## Please, note that this repositoty is under construction!
+## Please, note that this repositoty is under construction 20221001!

 # Docker!